-With Tallysticks, businesses can save all their trade information (such as purchase orders and pro-forma invoices) in one place on blockchain.
+With Tallysticks, businesses can save all their trade information (such as purchase orders and pro-forma invoices) in one place on the blockchain.
 They can then keep organized, and prevent delays and unforeseen costs as well as information discrepancies.

 There are quite a number of other projects using blockchain for e-invoicing majoring in the supply chain businesses, trade finance, international trade, etc. Others are using permissioned blockchains run by IBM and other entities.

 Invoice financing or factoring is another use case for e-invoicing on the blockchain.
 In this case, factoring companies or lenders buy a company's owed accounts receivable and collecting payments on those invoices and charge for their loans when the company is paid by the debtor.
 Blockchain invoice financing or factoring is also emerging and has the potential to unlock cash flows for small and medium businesses in a better way than is done outside of blockchain because it can be low-cost in a blockchain-based peer-to-peer system.